 When dubbing a video, the first step is to extract and translate the video’s spoken content.
 The translator should be someone comfortable with both, the language of the video and the language that is to be translated into, as well as being comfortable with the content of the video to ensure the accuracy of the translation.
 The translation is then reviewed to make sure that any errors are removed or corrected.

-The next step is to create an audio file which contains the new audio you want to dub the video with.
-For this you can use any of the widely-available audio editing programs, such as Audacity.
+The next step is to create an audio file that contains the new audio you want to dub the video with.
+For this, you can use any of the widely available audio editing programs, such as Audacity.
 Using Audacity, you convert your video file into an audio format such as MP3 and open it up.
 You’ll be able to see the audio track of the video, and you can run the audio to inspect where the dialogue is spoken in the video.
 Using the original audio as a guide, you can now record the new voice.